leafo/lapis/docs/getting_started.md

 OpenResty.
 Lua's coroutines allow you to write synchronous looking code that is event driven behind the scenes.

-The web framework comes with a environment based configuration, URL routing, HTML templating, CSRF and session support, a relational database object relational mapper for working with models and a handful of other useful functions needed for developing websites and more
+The web framework comes with an environment based configuration, URL routing, HTML templating, CSRF and session support, a relational database object relational mapper for working with models and a handful of other useful functions needed for developing websites and more